trace-n/weather-project/README.md

 ### GenerateSummaryTests
 - this contains 3 tests
 - this calls function generate_summary in weather.py script
 - A list of lists for weather data is provided, a string is returned with summary information based on the data for several days with the minimum and maximum temperature and which day this will occur on for the period.
-The average minimum and average maximum temperature is also returned
+The average minimum and average maximum temperature is also returned.
+If there is more than one occurrence of min/max temperature, this will take the latest date to return
 ### GenerateDailySummaryTests
 - this contains 3 tests
 - this calls function generate_daily_summary in weather.py script